-Make sure to add a Name, SKU and Description to your product.
+Make sure to add a Name, SKU, and Description to your product.
 You can also add images.
 Don't forget to set a Price and whether shipping is required or not (if it is, set a weight).
 If you have all the info you need you can hit Save in the top right corner.
 In case you have multiple similar products you can utilize the Duplicate Product to make the process faster.
 The next image shows how we set it up in our example:

 Localizing your store

 Next, you might want to set up some Regional settings, like your currency, weight and sizes, and languages.
 Go to Settings and General.

-A couple words about storefront languages: by default the browser will recognize the language of each visitor.
+A couple of words about storefront languages: by default the browser will recognize the language of each visitor.
 Non-product texts will be displayed in this language, but your product's information (the ones you entered) will remain in your language.
-However you can determine which language shall be the default language or which languages are allowed to be displayed at all.
+However, you can determine which language shall be the default language or which languages are allowed to be displayed at all.
 Under Manage Languages you can choose between several languages or decide to deactivate all except one (English is the default).

 Adding Payment Options